On Primes of Ordinary and Hodge-Witt Reduction: Primes of ordinary reductions

-\subsection{Crystalline torsion}
+\subsubsection{Crystalline torsion}

-We will also need the following proposition (from \cite{joshirajan01}) which is certainly well-known but as we use it in the sequel, we record it here for convenience. \begin{proposition} Let $X/K$ be a smooth projective variety.
-Then for all but finitely many nonarchimedean places $v$, the crystalline cohomology $H^i_{\rm cris}(X_v/W(k_v))$ is torsion free for all $i$. \end{proposition}
+We will also need the following proposition (from \cite{joshi00a-arxiv-version}) which is certainly well-known but as we use it in the sequel, we record it here for convenience. \begin{proposition} Let $X/K$ be a smooth projective variety.
+Then for all but finitely many non-archimedean primes $\wp$, the crystalline cohomology $H^i_{\rm cris}(X_\wp/W(k_\wp))$ is torsion free for all $i$. \end{proposition}